 - To Comprehend and apply electronic money and payment systems. - To Plan the architecture for the electronic payments and provide security for the payments. - To Recognize the concept of security socket layer and the protocols. - To Comprehend and plan micro payments and support face to face commerce.

-- CO3 Analyze SSL,TSL and established protocols. - CO4 Develop the frame work and anatomy of money and payment systems.
+Develop the frame work and anotomy of money and payment systems.

 Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes